Xiaomo305Mua/HQM-Ink/README.md

 > [!TIP]
 > [Check out the wiki for this fork](./WIKI.md)

-## About

-HQM adds a questing system to Minecraft that can be used to guide players or reward progress.
+HQM adds a questing system to Minecraft that modpacks can use to guide players or reward progress.

 Features include:
 - Lives: A hardcore-like system where you're out when lives run out
 - Teams, reputations, and loot bags

-## Sponsors
+## Support

 <a href="https://www.ifdian.net/a/Ink305Mua">
   <img src="resources/ifdian.png" width="30">